 ainiakbari00jarrgoog

 Al-Baghdadi, A Baghdad Cookery Book (1226 A.D./623 A.H.), A.J.
-Arberry, tr., Islamic Culture 1939, and republished in Medieval Arab Cookery (see below There is now a new and probably better translation by Charles Perry, but we have not yet used it.
+Arberry, tr., Islamic Culture 1939, and republished in Medieval Arab Cookery (see below).
+There is now a new and probably better translation by Charles Perry, but we have not yet used it.

 An Anonymous Andalusian Cookbook of the Thirteenth Century, a translation by Charles Perry of the Arabic edition of Ambrosio Huici Miranda with the assistance of an English translation by Elise Fleming, Stephen Bloch, Habib ibn al-Andalusi and Janet Hinson of the Spanish translation by Ambrosio Huici Miranda, webbed at: